OpenEvalProject/evals/manuscripts/elife-70601/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/70601/elife-70601-fig1-v1.jpg)

 **Figure 1.:** (A) Sequence alignment of the EVH1 domains of ENAH, VASP, and EVL.
 Black denotes residues that are 100 % conserved; residues in gray share similar physicochemical properties.
 (B) Surface representation of ENAH EVH1 bound to an FP4 peptide (PDB 1EVH) highlighting conservation among Ena/VASP paralogs.
 Residues shared between all three paralogs are white; residues shared by two paralogs are orange, residues that differ in each paralog are red.
 (C) Biolayer interferometry data and curves fit to determine the dissociation constants for peptide PCARE B binding to ENAH, EVL, or VASP EVH1 domains.
-Error reported as the standard deviation of two replicates.Figure 1—source data 1.Figure 1C.
+Error reported as the standard deviation of two replicates.

 Using a high-throughput screen of the human peptidome, we identified, among other interaction partners, a peptide from photoreceptor cilium actin regulator (PCARE) that binds with high affinity to the ENAH EVH1 domain.
 PCARE is almost exclusively expressed in the retina, and mutations in PCARE are associated with inherited retinitis pigmentosa and retinal dystrophy (Collin et al., 2010; Nishimura et al., 2010; Kevany et al., 2015).
 Prior work implicates PCARE as a scaffold protein important for recruiting complexes that regulate actin assembly as part of new outer segment disk formation in photoreceptor cells (Corral-Serrano et al., 2020).
 Previous investigations identified ENAH as an interaction partner for PCARE based on tandem-affinity purification experiments in HEK293T cells and colocalization of PCARE with Ena/VASP at ciliary membrane expansions in hTERT RPE1 cells (Boldt et al., 2016; Corral-Serrano et al., 2020).
 PCARE was also associated, via protein tandem-affinity purification studies, with 17 other proteins with actin-related functions, including Wiskott–Aldrich syndrome protein family member 3 (WASF3), which is recruited via PCARE to the cilium, leading to membrane expansions that involve actin polymerization (Corral-Serrano et al., 2020).